When you work in the adversary system of law, specifically criminal defence, you are working to protect a person’s liberty.

 (Art above by Stacy Innerst)

-It is not unusual to be confronted with questionable power grabs by the Executive (the state), those in the law and law enforcement.
+It is not unusual to be confronted with questionable power grabs by the State/Executive via Prosecution and those in the law enforcement/Police.
 In the last 12 months or so, we have seen charges laid that should never have been laid.
 As a lawyer, your commitment to liberty and freedom against the power of the state is re-inforced again and again when you see multiple Nolle Prosequis and No Case To Answers occurring.

 The people pay for this waste of tax payer funds.